iamraufu/iamraufu/README.md

 I am Eftykhar Rahman.
 But you will find me everywhere with the handle name **Raufu Prezens**.
 I'm a self-taught Web Developer.

 - 💻 I ~like~ **love** coding
-- 🔭 I’m currently ~working on a web-app.
-Keep an eye for it.~ **preparing for semester finals**
+- 🔭 I’m currently working on a web-app.
+Keep an eye for it.
 - 🌱 I’m currently learning ~Node backend~ **Next JS**
-- 👯 I’m looking to collaborate on opensource and group projects.
+- 👯 I’m looking ~to collaborate on opensource and group projects~ **for an Internship or Part Time Job**.

 <!-- Specializing in **Front End Development**.
 Experienced with different approaches to the development of dynamic web projects.
 Well-versed in numerous programming languages & libraries including **HTML5**, **CSS3**, **JavaScript**, **ReactJS**, **NodeJS**, **MongoDB**, **MySQL**, **PHP**, **Python**, **FORTRAN**, **MATLAB** etc. -->